 If an arrangement contains lease and non-lease components, the Group applies IFRS15 to allocate the consideration in the contract.

-The Group recognizes lease payments received under operating leases as income on a straightline basis over the lease term as part of 'other income'.
+The Group recognizes lease payments received under operating leases as income on a straight-line basis over the lease term as part of 'other income'.

-(n) Intangible assets
+(m) Intangible assets